I'm rarely wrong about these things.

 I ran to the door but it was locked, so I smashed the dining room window.
 Cut my hand up pretty good too, and tore my jacket while jumping through.

-I couldn't put the fire out, so I ran up the stairs to get her kid.
-The first bedroom I passed was MJ's.
-She was sprawled across the floor.
-I guess the smoke got to her, because she was gone.
-I ran into her kid's bedroom and I grabbed him.
+There was no way I could put the fire out, so I ran up the stairs to get her kid.
+The first bedroom I passed was Mary Jane's.
+She was sprawled across the floor, not moving.
+The smoke already got to her.
+She was gone.
+There was nothing I could do, so I ran into her kid's bedroom to get him.

 "I'm a friend of your mom's," I said.
 "I'm Dandy.
-We gotta go.
-Take my hand, OK?
+We gotta get outa here.
+Take my hand, okay?
 I need ya to watch your feet as we go.
 Don't look anywhere but your feet."

 I didn't want him to see what I saw.
 No matter what, this night was gonna stay with him forever.
 No good could come from him seeing his mom like that.